Amarnath-Ramamoorthi/control_spotify/README.md

 ### How to Use

-Using command './spotify play' if spotify not running launches spotify and plays
+Using command "./spotify play" if spotify not running launches spotify and plays

 ```
 $ ./spotify.sh play